IreneKilgannon/WSAA-coursework/README.md

 This is my repository for the semester three module, Web Services and Applications for a [Higher Diploma in Science in Computing in Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics) at the [Atlantic Technological University](https://www.atu.ie/).

-The repository contains three directories:
+The repository contains two directories:
 * labs
 * assignments

 ## labs